 I’m currently writing my first book which will focus on the final two years of the six year journey around the world by bicycle.
 The story takes place in twenty countries across Asia.
-I’m represented by Victoria Hobbs at AM Heath Literary Agency and the proposal will be pitched to publishers in early September.
+I’m represented by Victoria Hobbs at AM Heath Literary Agency and we’re currently looking for a publisher.

 It’s an adventure story.
 With a taste for rough trails and wild places, my route wandered through the hinterlands of the continent – from remote cloud forests in Myanmar to the steppe and Taiga of western Mongolia, from sequestered valleys of Chechen refugees in the Caucuses, to sneaking excursions into Afghanistan and Bhutan.

 The book will also explore the foundations of the global health gap and the bonds between marginalisation and disease.